zaneGittins/bifract/docs/features/mcp-server.md

 extension and the content, and a `.gz` file is decompressed as it is read.

 Rows are keyed, so re-uploading a corrected file updates rather than duplicates; rows the file no longer lists stay as they are.
+A file that repeats a key therefore loads fewer rows than it holds, which the summary says rather than leaving as an apparent loss.
 Columns the dictionary lacks are added, and a column name the schema will not take is renamed and the rename reported.
-Naming a `dictionary_name` that does not exist creates it, keyed on the file's first column.
+Naming a `dictionary_name` that does not exist creates it, keyed on the file's first column; pass `is_global` to make that one visible to every fractal.
 Pass `key_field` where the file's key column is named something else, and `dry_run` to see what a file would write before writing it.

+An instance-wide key (`bifract_admin_...`) belongs to no fractal, so it must name one: pass `fractal_id`, or set `BIFRACT_FRACTAL_ID` for the session.
+Without either, the load is refused rather than sent to whichever fractal the server falls back to.
+The summary always reports the fractal and scope the rows landed in.

 It is the only tool that touches the filesystem, and it exists only here: the same tool in the in-product [chat](ai-chat.md) would read files off the server rather than off the